dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

   align="center"
 >}}

-This is probably a good time to mention this what the nodes `A` and `B` mean.
-Currently, node `A` is the parent of node `B` and `1` and node `B` is the parent of node `2` and `3`.
+This is probably a good time to mention what nodes `A` and `B` mean.
+Currently, node `A` is the parent of nodes `B` and `1` and node `B` is the parent of nodes `2` and `3`.

 They are called parent nodes or, as BSPWM defines it, internal nodes.
 They will only appear when a `second_child` is about to be born.
-So, for example going back to the [second state]({{< ref "#second-state" >}}) we need to understand that the parent `A` will not appear until it is time for a second child `2` to be born.
-So, in this case, _before_ the second child is born the first child is shifted to the left of a new node and the second child attached to the right of that new node.
+So, for example going back to the [second state]({{< ref "#second-state" >}}) we need to understand that parent `A` will not appear until it is time for a second child `2` to be born.
+So, in this case, _before_ the second child is born the first child is shifted to the left of a new node and the second child is attached to the right of that new node.
 And, that new node now becomes the parent of those two nodes.
 Additionally, keep in mind that internal nodes are not visible.
 When a node gets divided in two an internal node gets created and stays below the `first_child` and `second_child`.

 {{< admonition note "Why does the second child get assigned to the right side of the parent?" >}}
-In automatic modes the direction on which the windows will be fragmented is called the initial polarity.
-And, by default that polarity is set to the `second_child` (here `second_child` means the right side of the parent).
+In automatic modes the direction in which the windows will be fragmented is called the initial polarity.
+And, by default, that polarity is set to the `second_child` (here `second_child` means the right side of the parent).
 That is why you see `1` shifted to the left and `2` to the right.
-And, similarly `2` gets assigned to the left and `3` to the right.
+And, similarly, `2` gets assigned to the left and `3` to the right.

 This initial polarity can be changed by issuing the following command.